 This approach streamlines delegation of restore capabilities: instead of multiple role assignments and restore scope fine-tuning, Enterprise Manager administrator can simply provide users with a link to Veeam Self-service File Restore portal - web UI displaying exactly the controls required for file-level restore of their machines.
 Communication with that personalized web page is performed using HTTPS or HTTP.
 In enterprise deployments, such delegation capabilities and Self-Service web portal can be used, in particular, to elevate the 1st line support to perform in-place restores without administrative access.

 This functionality is supported in Veeam Backup & Replication Enterprise Plus edition.
 Guest OS files restore from storage snapshots is not supported by Veeam Backup Enterprise Manager.
 You can use Veeam Backup & Replication management console instead.

 To provide a user account with the ability to access self-restore web UI and functionality, check the following:

 - The account belongs to the trusted or same domain as Enterprise Manager server (for user account to be resolved to SID).
 Users from untrusted domains cannot utilize self-restore.

-- The account has local administrative rights for the required VM guest OS, local user rights are insufficient.
+- The account has local administrative rights for the required machine guest OS, local user rights are insufficient.

 User access is supported as follows: after a user is assigned local administrative rights, s/he will be able to access the restore points created from that moment forward.

-To access the guest files in VM backup:
+To access the guest files in machine backup: